 The primary residence is also not considered an investment as per the FAFSA Guidelines.

 Why Does the EFC Matter?

 The EFC is also used to help students in determining which school to attend.
-So it is recommended that the students determine their EFC in advance so by using that number the students might be able to choose schools based on affordability with aid.
+So it is recommended that the students learn their EFC in advance, so by using that number, the students might be able to choose schools based on affordability with aid.

-And bt knowing your EFC you can make decisions with respect to their financial means and objectives.
-You can plan your future education plans on which college to apply for and also trying to make arrangement on how to cover the college expenses.
+And about knowing your EFC, you can make decisions concerning their financial means and objectives.
+You can plan your future education plans on which college to apply for and also trying to arrange how to cover the college expenses.

 Your EFC is not the amount of money your family will have to pay for college nor is it the amount of federal student aid you will receive.
 It is a number used by your school to calculate the amount of federal student aid you are eligible to receive.